What are Long Term Liabilities

 Borrowing is an essential part of business.
 A company cannot raise all its funds only from the shareholders capital.
 A company that has a high fund requirement needs to take loan from banks or financial institutions which is repayable along with interest.
 Long term borrowings are the types of loan that will be repayable after 12 months.
 The following are types of long-term borrowings:

 a.
 Bonds or Debentures have a debt or loan that is borrowed from the market at a fixed rate of interest.
-Bond holders are only concerned with the repayment of interest, they are not at all concerned with the company profits or loss.
+Bond holders are only concerned with the repayment of interest; they are not at all concerned with the company profits or loss.
 Bondholders are bound to be paid till the company is declared as insolvent.

 b.
 Apart from bonds, a company can borrow from banks or financial institutions which will be regarded as a loan having a repayment tenure and fixed or floating rate of interest.
-The company can face penalty if the loan repayment is not done within the time period.
+The company can face penalty if the loan repayment is not made within the time period.

 Long Term provision: